Welcome to today's edition of the Rush 24-7 podcast.

 So what the hell is this?

-And I said, something's gone wrong here.
+And I said, something's going wrong here.

-This is obviously an audio Glitch, and I stayed riveted for the Fox News channel to fix it.
+And I stayed riveted for the Fox News channel to fix it.

-And I stayed riveted, and I stayed riveted, and I continued to watch.
+And I stayed riveted and I stayed riveted.

-Five minutes went by, and not one change.
+Five minutes went by and not one change.

-Then another two minutes went by, and then there was silence for a couple seconds.
+Then another two minutes went by and then there was silence for a couple seconds.

-I said they're gonna fix it.
+Aha, I said they're going to fix it.

 But when it came back, it was all the same.